The right aids can be an important part of living independently and can make life easier.

 Wheelchairs

-Wheelchairs can be great, but what if you want to explore the outdoors?
-Alison has a solution: “I need a wheelchair, but my freewheel attachment is the very best.
+They can be super helpful for exploring the outdoors, as Alison explains: “I need a wheelchair, but my freewheel attachment is the very best.
 It allows me so much freedom outside on all kinds of terrain.
 I don’t get stuck, I’m more stable and it’s so freeing!”

 Bathroom aids